SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 ..
 TODO: Should we mention that x = y = z is also not valid?
    If so, is there a convincing argument as to why this is a good thing?
+..
+TODO: Add a section about the new assignments bindings.

 Arithmetic Operators
 --------------------

-Swift supports the four standard *arithmetic operators* for all number types:
+Swift supports the four standard :newTerm:`arithmetic operators` for all number types:

 * addition (``+``)
 * subtraction (``-``)